English Language Learner/Multilingual Learner Assessment & Testing Accommodations

 Proctors may read the listening passage three times to ELLs on grades 3-8 English Language Arts assessments and on the Regents Comprehensive Examination in English.

 ELLs may use bilingual glossaries when taking State examinations in all subjects except foreign languages.
 The bilingual dictionaries and glossaries may provide only direct one to one translations of words.
 Bilingual dictionaries and/or glossaries that provide definitions or explanations are not permitted.
 Bilingual glossaries in the content areas are available for downloading.

 Simultaneous use of English and Alternative Language Editions are not allowed for English Language Arts Examinations.
 For state examinations for which the Department provides written translations, ELLs may use both English and an alternative language edition of the test simultaneously.
-However, they should be instructed to record all of their responses in only one language.
+However, they should be instructed to record all of their responses in only one of the two editions.
 The alternative language edition used by the student should be so indicated on the student's answer sheet.
 Note: There are no translations of English Language Arts examinations.